Sermorelin vs CJC-1295 No DAC (Mod GRF 1-29)

 - Working with a prescriber who uses established compounding pharmacy supply chains

-- Preferring the compound with the most published human safety data in its class
+- Research focused on the GHRH analog with the deepest published human safety record in its class

 - Wanting the most conservative starting point for GHRH analog research